Part Eight: up and down the dial, in and out of court.

 An article by Stuart Russell about life on the Mi Amigo is here.

-Part nine of ‘Caroline In the 70s’ is coming soon.
+Part nine of ‘Caroline In the 70s’ is over the page.